Vermont Surgeons MOLLUS Medal Group

 Born Feb.
 22, 1840, Crandall enlisted from Berlin, Vermont on October 15, 1861 as a Hospital Steward in the 6th Vermont Infantry and saw action with the 6th to include the Battle of Antietam.
 He transferred to the 13th Vermont Infantry as an Assistant Surgeon on October 7, 1862 again engaged with the regiment through the Battle of Gettysburg.
 He mustered into U.S. Volunteers Regiment July 7, 1863.
 And lastly was appointed Asst.
 Surgeon 7th U.S. Cavalry under General Custer in 1867.
 He resigned his commission in 1868 and began practicing medicine in Sterling, Illinois, dying there on October 20, 1911.
 He is buried at Riverside Cemetery in Sterling.

-Included here is his excellent condition MOLLUS Medal number 12716, traceable to Crandall.
-An equally excellent GAR membership edge and an early T-pin 1st Corps badge.
+Included here is his excellent condition MOLLUS Medal number 12716, traceable to Crandall and his equally excellent GAR membership medal.

 More here 'Vermont 'Lest we Forget'

 Obituary: St. Albans Daily Messenger, Oct.
 23, 1911

 Dr. John B. Crandall, a graduate of the medical department of the University of Vermont, Burlington, and an assistant surgeon in the Thirteenth Vermont regiment, is dead at his home at Sterling, Ill.
 He had been ill for some time of Bright's disease.
 He was born in Roxbury, February 21, 1840.
 At an early date his father moved to Berlin, where he attended the common schools and worked on the farm until he entered Barre Academy.